Syed-Bilal-Haider-Engineer/Syed-Bilal-Haider-Engineer/README.md

-I am a software engineer with React, Vue, and Node.js expertise.
+I am a software engineer with expertise in React, Vue, and Node.js.
 Currently, I am working remotely with Nanth Health USA.
-I am passionate and enthusiastic to learn from challenging situations, in a struggle to overcome the thirst for learning and passion for new technologies, languages, processes, styles, and patterns.
+I am passionate and enthusiastic about learning from challenging situations, and I am struggling to overcome the thirst for learning and passion for new technologies, languages, processes, styles, and patterns.

 ### 🛠 &nbsp;Languages